The ObjexxSISAME 2.0 Technical Preview is available with a cross-platform Qt-based GUI. New capabilities include:

 - Windows, Linux, and OS X support

-- Row-major array variant and process for conversion from column-major
+- Row-major array variant added with process for converting applications from column-major

 - Array alignment control for optimizing vectorization performance